hhvm/user-documentation/guides/hack/10-types/56-darray-varray-runtime-options.md

 The [runtime options](arrays.md#php-arrays-array-varray-and-darray__runtime-options) were briefly introduced in the article on `varray` and `darray`.
 This article builds upon the information given there.

+You can get a list of the runtime options that your current hhvm recognizes from this script.
+This relies on the settings being in your `server.ini`.
+The output will look something like this.

+@@ darray-varray-runtime-options-examples/get_all_runtime_options.php @@